inivekin/abosa/abosa.typ

 My halo with outdated hints,
-predicts from things historical, and treds footprints from pre-imprints - it makes me slant an reminisce in crooked path of helios, to veer up to a dark abyss which lifetimes cannot stretch across.
+predicts from things historical, and treds footprints from pre-imprints - it makes me slant and reminisce in crooked path of helios, to veer up to a dark abyss which lifetimes cannot stretch across.